Aniruddha-Gade/Taskify___MERN-Stack/README.md

 - **Hash Password with bcrypt**: 🔒 Enhance security by securely hashing user passwords using the bcrypt library.
 - **Reusable Todo Modal Component**: 🔄 Implement a reusable component for creating and updating todo items, enhancing code maintainability and reusability.
 - **Reusable Todo Display Components**: 🔄 Utilize reusable components to display all todos, including incomplete, completed, and important todos, streamlining the UI and promoting code modularity.
-- Loading Skeleton: 💀 loading skeletons to enhance user experience while fetching data.
+- **Loading Skeleton**: 💀 loading skeletons to enhance user experience while fetching data.
+- **State Management with Redux Toolkit**: 🔄 Utilize Redux Toolkit for efficient state management, ensuring scalability and maintainability of the application.

 # Additional Points:
-- Utilized local storage for storing user info and tokens
+- Utilized **local storage** for storing user info and tokens
-- Effective use of Git and GitHub with a clean commit history
+- Effective use of Git and GitHub with a clean **commit history**
-- Implemented fetching for all tasks, incomplete, complete, and important tasks
+- Implemented **fetching** for all tasks, incomplete, complete, and important tasks
-- Implemented both protected and open route components for secure navigation
+- Implemented both **protected** and **open route components** for secure navigation
 - Delete account , change Password, forgot password functionality
+- Utilized **Postman** for thorough **API testing**, ensuring robustness and reliability of backend endpoints.

 ## Getting Started: 💡